gaushh/Deep-Spelling/README.md

 The trained weights file is available [here](https://drive.google.com/file/d/1-LFmzixL3dMH99nDziw3aVkBIa6BVCUz/view?usp=sharing)

+The model achieved 92% Test set accuracy on training on free Colab GPU within a few hours

 ### Major Modifications
 - Used GRU instead of RNN as building block.
 - Introduced Attention Mechanism

 ### Acknowledgment
 This work is an extension to [this repo](https://github.com/MajorTal/DeepSpell) by Tal Weiss.

+Feel free to contact me in case of any query.